While calcium is important, it isn’t the only factor in determining the health of our bones.

 The most common form of calcium found in supplements is calcium carbonate (also found in pasteurized milk and other calcium-fortified food products).
 Calcium carbonate is notoriously difficult for the body to absorb without a chelating agent like citric acid.

 While it is advisable to steer clear of calcium in the form of calcium carbonate (aka. calcium supplements and fortified foods), that doesn’t mean that all forms of calcium are harmful.

-A 2007 study showed that calcium from dietary sources has a more favourable effect on bone healthy than calcium from supplements in postmenopausal women (5).
+A 2007 study showed that calcium from dietary sources has a more favorable effect on bone health than calcium from supplements in postmenopausal women (5).

 The best calcium sources are those found in plant foods (yes, you can get calcium without eating dairy products – and plenty of it, too).
 Chia seeds, sesame seeds, kohlrabi, collards, spinach, turnip greens, kale, broccoli, bok choy, okra, and pumpkin seeds are just a few foods that contain a healthy amount of calcium to nourish the body.